-The OCC provides expertise on quantitative modeling of credit risk, market risk, and enterprise-wide risk to bank examiners and policy makers, conduct research in those areas, and deliver expert analysis of policy issues.
-These services are provided by the Risk Analysis Divisions.
+The Risk Analysis divisions provide expertise on quantitative modeling of credit risk, market risk, and enterprise-wide risk to bank examiners and policy makers, conduct research in those areas, and deliver expert analysis of policy issues.

 The Divisions in Risk Analysis